pcericm/thermal-invariant-engine/README.md

 When the 4-hour temperature forecast predicts a significant drop (≥ 5°F decline, landing below 35°F), the system activates pre-charge mode:

-- **+20% boost** added to the load modifier, creating a minimum duty floor across all zones
+- **Brake factor pushed above 1.0** (typically 1.2–1.4), creating a load boost that translates into higher duty cycles and a feed-forward minimum duty floor
-- **Solar brake is overridden** to 1.0 (disabled) — don't cut heat when a cold front is incoming
+- **Solar brake is overridden** — the brake factor cannot remain below 1.0 when a cold front is incoming
 - **Hysteresis release**: pre-charge only deactivates when the forecast eases above −4°F for 2 continuous minutes, preventing flicker from Modbus noise or transient forecast updates
 - **Immediate release**: if the forecast flips positive (≥ −0.1°F), pre-charge drops instantly